graph-med/graph.med/README.md

 ## Authors

-Robert Schwarzenberg and Anton Zolkin.
+Robert Schwarzenberg and Anton Zolkin and their agents.

 ## A walk through graph.med